M23604/el-notes/Stats and Quotes Notes.md

 <br>&emsp;  Notes: `Research paper on theLancet, found on Fortune.
 Both are not so well known sources`

 - Covax has pledged to send 200 million vaccine shots to some 92 countries.
 However only 30 million has been received.
-<br>&emsp;  Article: `The Straits Times` - `Problems at biggest vaccine maker in Indialeave world short on Covid-19 shots`

 - Serum's CEO, Adar Poonawalla, pledged 400 million doses for low and middle-income countries by the end of 2020.
 As of Jan 2021, only 70 million shots were manufactured.
 <br>&emsp;  Article: `The Straits Times` - `Problems at biggest vaccine maker in Indialeave world short on Covid-19 shots`